-If you’re a fan of adobo, then try my Chicken Adobo recipe, next!
+If you are a fan of adobo, then try my Chicken Adobo recipe, next!

-This pork adobo recipe is a mainstay at gatherings, especially during the holidays.
+This filipino pork adobo recipe is a beloved family recipe and a mainstay at gatherings–especially during the holidays.
 Typically, we’ll eat chicken adobo and sometimes, this pork variation; tender, juicy pork in a braised sauce that has the perfect yin and yang of savory and tangy, and a guaranteed winner!

 What is Pork Adobo?

 This classic Filipino dish is commonly known in restaurants and homes throughout the Phillipines and America.

 For those who aren’t familiar with pork adobo, this popular Filipino stew dish involves braising meat in a briny soy sauce and vinegar mixture, made with bay leaves, peppercorn, and aromatics.
 It’s typically served with rice adourned with the rich adobo sauce.

 Despite the simplicity of the ingredients, there is variability in taste depending on the cooks’ technique and take on the dish.
 Some iterations of adobo call for the use of coconut milk, fruit, and/or honey–lending to its unique taste.